-- Rest eyes by looking away occasionally during your 3D viewing time.
+- Rest your eyes by looking away occasionally during your 3D viewing time.

-- Consider placement of your TV set for optimal lighting conditions.
+- Consider the placement of your TV set for optimal lighting conditions.

-Also, remember that watery eyes or any visual discomfort on a long-term basis while watching 3D or at any other time should be addressed with your physician since people who have problems with 3D viewing may have underlying issues caused by an un-diagnosed eye problem.
-Again, no evidence suggests 3D viewing causes these long-term problems.
+Also, remember that watery eyes or any visual discomfort on a long-term basis while watching 3D or at any other time should be addressed with your physician since people who have problems with 3D viewing may have underlying issues caused by an undiagnosed eye problem.
+But, again, no evidence suggests that 3D viewing causes these long-term problems.

-The key for 3D viewing – and really for ANY screen viewing – is moderation.
-To find out more about 3D viewing and eye health, check out the 3D Vision and Eye Health FAQ provided by the American Optometric Association.
+To learn more about 3D viewing and eye health, check out the 3D Vision and Eye Health FAQ by the American Optometric Association.